perceptron007/angular2Tutorial/README.md

-# Angular 2 Samurai
+# Angular Samurai

-A guide i am making to learn angular 2+
+A guide i am making to learn Angular

 ## How to follow this guide